Skip to main content

 In women, the primary sex hormones, estrogen and progesterone, are additional lead players in the metabolic symphony.
 Their cyclical fluctuations and eventual decline during perimenopause and menopause have profound effects on metabolic function.
 Estrogen, in particular, has a protective influence on metabolic health.

 It helps direct fat storage away from the visceral abdominal area and toward the hips and thighs, a pattern that is associated with better metabolic outcomes.
-It also plays a role in maintaining and regulating lipid profiles.
+It also plays a role in maintaining insulin sensitivity and regulating lipid profiles.

 As estrogen levels decline, many women experience a metabolic shift.
 Fat distribution may change, with an increase in abdominal fat, which is more metabolically active in a detrimental way.
 This shift is often accompanied by a decrease in insulin sensitivity, making blood sugar regulation more challenging.